Feng Sheng (general): Biography

-Feng Sheng, originally named Feng Guosheng, and also used the name Feng Zongyi, was born in Dingyuan County in eastern China's Anhui province.
-He came from a lower middle-class family, while his brother Feng Guoyong (1324 – 13 May 1359) was an educated literati.
-When the Red Turban Rebellion broke out against the Mongol Yuan dynasty, the brothers led a group of local people into hiding in the mountains in 1351.
-While Feng Guoyong was the leader of the group, Feng Guosheng was known for his exceptional archery skills.
+Feng Sheng was born in 1330 in Dingyuan County, Anhui Province, eastern China, during the Mongol-led Yuan dynasty.
+He was originally named Feng Guosheng, but he also used the name Feng Zongyi.
+(Note: Some sources give his courtesy name as Zongyi.)
+He came from a lower middle-class family, and his brother Feng Guoyong (1324 – 13 May 1359) was an educated literati.
+When the Red Turban Rebellion broke out against Yuan rule in 1351 and rebel activity spread near their home, the Feng brothers joined a group of local people who went into hiding in the mountains.
+Feng Guoyong became the group's leader, while Feng Guosheng was known for his exceptional archery skills.

 In 1354, the brothers joined Zhu Yuanzhang, one of the rebel leaders.
 Both brothers played prominent roles in the fighting; Feng Guoyong commanded a division of Zhu's bodyguard.
 In 1359, he died during a campaign in eastern Zhejiang.
 (Note: After his death, he was posthumously granted the title of Duke of Zeng in 1369.)
-Feng Guosheng, now known as Feng Sheng, took command after his brother's death.
+Feng Guosheng took command after his brother's death.
 In 1360, he distinguished himself in battles against the troops of Chen Youliang, the emperor of the rebel state of Han who controlled the area around the middle course of the Yangtze River.
 Over the next few years, he rose to become the second most important general in Zhu's army, after Xu Da.
 In 1367, as commissioner of the Central Military Commission and commander of the bodyguard, he played a key role in the arrest and trial of Zhang Chang, a former Yuan official accused of treason.
-Feng was also recognized for his contributions to the conquest of the Kingdom of Wu (located in present-day Zhejiang) in 1366–1367.
+Feng ranked fourth in terms of rewards for his contributions to the conquest of Zhang Shicheng's state of Wu (located in present-day Zhejiang) in 1366–1367.
+In 1368, Zhu Yuanzhang proclaimed himself emperor of the Ming dynasty in Nanjing and became known as the Hongwu Emperor.
+To avoid the naming taboo associated with the Emperor's courtesy name Guorui, Feng removed the character Guo from his name, becoming known as Feng Sheng.

-In the 1368 campaign into northern China, which was still under the control of Yuan forces, he served under the command of Xu and Chang Yuchun.
-In the summer of 1368, he was appointed as the commander of Kaifeng, the center of Henan province.
-This city was not only a transportation hub, but also a crucial military garrison for operations in the north and northwest.
+In the 1368 campaign into northern China against Yuan forces, Feng served under the command of Xu Da and Chang Yuchun.
+In the summer of 1368, the Emperor appointed Feng as the commander of Kaifeng, the center of Henan province.
+Kaifeng was not only a transportation hub, but also a crucial military garrison for operations in the north and northwest.
 He resided there for two decades.
 He played a significant role in the conquest of Shanxi in 1368, as well as the battles in Shaanxi in 1369 and the campaigns to Mongolia in 1370 and 1372.